NB This article is largely directed at women but its principles apply to all who may be interested.

-In Brianna´s article it was relayed that the only reason we call addiction a disease, is because certain chemicals affect the dopamine response in the brain, thus inducing a good feeling and desire for more.
+In her article Brianna explained that the only reason we call addiction a disease, is because certain chemicals affect the dopamine response in the brain, thus inducing a good feeling and desire for more.
 Other than this Brianna made very clear that it is the addicts fault that they are addicted because they ´´chose´´ to put that substance in their body in the first place.

 This is because dopamine can help get us hooked on a bad habit, but true addiction is much more than a bad habit to be broken.
 So what is it?
 True addiction, chronic addiction, is what I call the perfect storm.